 Sketchbooks are an indispensable part of every artists life!
-It is where skills are strengthened and ideas are recorded and designs are worked through.
+Your sketchbook is where skills are strengthened, ideas are recorded and designs are worked through.
 Sketching is essential in honing your skills and developing creativity!
 Often sketchbooks are used in preparation for upcoming projects and practicing various skills.
 It should be a place where artists are completely free to experiment and find their visual voice.

 Current HS Sketchbook Assignment Handout:

 My favorite student sketchbooks are Mead Académie Spiral Sketchbook / Sketch Pad, Heavyweight Paper, 70 Sheets, 11 x 8.5 Inch Sheet Size (I LOVE that they have a pocket for handouts!), Staedtler Pencil Mars Lumograph, 12 Pieces Set, General Kimberly Watercolor Pencil set

 Great books on building creativity: